dcheno/dripdrop/README.md

 This will open an interface which will request the name of a .torrent file.
 This .torrent file should be stored in root directory as well.

+At present, DripDrop is only known to work on Linux and to interact with Deluge and Qbittorrent clients.

 ## License
 DripDrop is copyright 2018 Dan Chenoweth and is available under the MIT License.